 During the search, I found Calcularis by Dybuster, a Math program developed by neuroscientists and computer scientists in Switzerland.
 Calcularis focuses on developing the parts of the brain responsible for processing numbers and calculations.
 Those are the two areas of Math where my students experience the most challenges.
 The other programs available to students neither mention nor address the needs of those with Dyscalculia.
-In fact, other apps mainly provide timed drill exercises.
-Since learning about the challenges associated with Dyscalculia, I decided to place more emphasis on the accuracy aspect of fact fluency rather than speed.
-Calcularis provides students with the opportunity to both see and manipulate visual representations of concepts such as Multiplication, Number Lines, Greater Than, etc.
+Other apps mainly provide timed drill exercises.
+After learning about the challenges associated with Dyscalculia, I decided to emphasise the accuracy aspect of fact fluency rather than speed.
+Calcularis allows students to both see and manipulate visual representations of concepts such as Multiplication, Number Lines, Greater Than, etc.

 The Power of Twitter